cgranell/notebook/books/books-notes.md

   * Be lazy: idleness is necessary to getting any work done, by maintaining a strict endpoint to your workday.
 Regularly resting your brain improves the quality of your deep work.
 Shutdown ritual during last quarter of work day and end with "shutdowm complete".
 * Rule #2 Embrace boredom.
   * The ability to concentrate intensily is a skill that must be trained.
 So, deep work habit requires training to 1/ concentrate deeply, and 2/ overcome the desire for distraction.
 How? some strategies below:
-  * Schedule the occasional breaks from focus yo give in to districation, adn not the other way arround
+  * Schedule the occasional breaks from focus yo give in to distraction, and not the other way around.
+  * Schedule internet use at home as well as at work can improve your concentration training
+  * Set a hard deadline to work with a deep task (that would reduce drasticaly the expeted time to do it).
+Plan this once a week.
+  * Meditate productively while you're occupied physically but not mentally (walking, etc.).
+It's a cycled process: 1/ review relevant *variables* for sovling the probvlem, 2/ define *next-step questions* to answer using these varaibles, 3/ to consolidate your gains by reviewing the answers you identified.

 * Rule #3 Quit social media.
 * Rule #4 Drain the shallows.

 [The Awesomest 7-Year Postdoc or: How I Learned to Stop Worrying and Love the Tenure-Track Faculty Life - Scientific American Blog Network](https://blogs.scientificamerican.com/guest-blog/the-awesomest-7-year-postdoc-or-how-i-learned-to-stop-worrying-and-love-the-tenure-track-faculty-life/)